ekrogh/demucs.cpp_Windows/README.md

+# demucs.cpp_Windows
+demucs.cpp for Visual Studio 2022 on Windows

+This is mainly a copy of https://github.com/sevagh/demucs.cpp

+Only change is a CMakeLists.txt that creates .sln and .vcxproj for visual studio.

+## Original README:

 # demucs.cpp

 C++17 library that implements inference for the [Demucs v4 hybrid transformer](https://github.com/facebookresearch/demucs) and [Demucs v3 hybrid](https://github.com/facebookresearch/demucs/tree/v3) models, which are high-performance PyTorch neural networks for music source separation.